Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

-Do you want that perfect Camden town grunge look?
-But without sacrificing your alignment or toe space?
+Do you want that classic lace-up boot look, but without sacrificing your natural alignment or toe space?
 Doc Martens have a quintessential style, but they’re not great if you want strong functional feet the rest of your life.
-Check out my selection below of barefoot-approved combat boots that have all the grungy style and none of the foot deforming features.

 Welcome to Episode 5 of Wear This, Not That!